CoffeeCat1920/RandomSoilGenerator/README.md

 ## Rendering
 - [X] Rendering a block
 - [X] Rendering a small map
-- [ ] Adding better way to add tiles inside the tilemap. prob automatically from a tileset
+- [X] Adding better way to add tiles inside the tilemap. prob automatically from a tileset
-- [ ] A way to store the map data
+- [X] A way to store the map data
+- [ ] Cleaning Everything up
+- [ ] Adding Layers Support
-- [ ] Adding layers/z-levels
+- [ ] Adding z-levels
 - [ ] Adding slope and half tiles

 ---